 Moving Meditation Techniques

 When most people hear the term meditation, they think of someone sitting with their eyes closed.
-When you add the term moving along with meditation, people get confused, because most people don’t understand meditation has both seated and moving forms.
+When you add the term moving along with meditation, people get confused because most people don’t understand meditation has both seated and moving forms.
 Stationary forms are the standard in the West.
 It is just as beneficial to learn to move in a meditative state.

 We define moving meditation practices as being aware of the mind, body, and surroundings while in motion.
-It is a movement which fully engages our attention.
+It is a movement that fully engages our attention.
 Therefore, it is a change in perception accompanied by action.

 Motive meditation comes with some health benefits.
 It helps improve mind-body coordination.
 It reduces internal chatter, enabling us to become fully present, alert, and calm.
 It reduces stress, generating positive energy.
 We can create our own meditation forms while engaging in an activity once we learn how these elements work.
-We’ll discuss how to do this later; it’s how to create your path.
+We’ll discuss how to do this later: how to create your path.

 Benefits of Moving Meditation Practices